 For such a small school, Cottey is lucky to have a cadaver laboratory.
-In Cadaver Dissection and Prosection I and Cadaver Dissection and Prosection II, Cottey students have the chance to develop individualized projects related to dissection.
+In Cadaver Dissection and Prosection, Cottey students have the chance to develop individualized projects related to dissection.

 Cadaver dissection is a great experience for those students interested in the health fields.
 A real human body does not necessarily look like the models studied in anatomy laboratory.